mhassell/BEM/README.md

 5. For time domain code, we're going to need an FFT library, I'll probably go with FFTW.

-6. Need to implement a Matlab like matrix library for my linear algebra needs.
+6. (DONE) Need to implement a Matlab like matrix library for my linear algebra needs.
 This would include a general solver (just with boost's LU routines), the kronecker product, and I would like a linspace that returns stl::vectors so I can generate some bookeeping arrays a bit faster than now.
 Some reshape routines would be helpful